vaganov/y-fast/README.md

 Asymptotically all the basic operations (find exact match, find predecessor/successor, insert/delete) in the y-fast trie data structure take amortized `O(ln H)` time (assuming `H` is the bit length of key).
 The main goal of this library is to provide a faster container than classic sorted associative containers (represented in benchmark tests by `std::map`) in practice.
-This, however, may only be achieved under certain conditions (see [Performance](#performance)).
+This, however, may only be achieved under certain conditions.
+Namely, to profit from using `yfast::fastmap`, one:

-## Current state
-The library is in pre-release mode; basic operations are supported:
-- insert an entry
-- find an entry by key if present
-- remove an entry
-- operator []
-- iteration

-Yet to come:
-- proper documentation
-- test coverage
+- **must** operate a large size container (over one million entries for faster lookups and over ten million entries for faster inserts)
+- **must** _either_ index the container with an integral type _or_ provide an effective bit extraction mechanism
+- **should** run on _ARM64_ architecture (especially if faster inserts are desired)
+- **should** use custom hash table implementation

+See [Performance](#performance) for details and benchmark test results

 ## Usage
 ### Template parameters